joeykap123/tf2-netcode-analysis/src/InterpolationExamples.md

 Computing this formula gives a position of $[2.5, 3, 4]$. </br>
 Therefore, we predict via linear interpolation that the player's position at 0.25 seconds will be $[2.5,3,4]$

-TODO:: FIX SOME wording to make this sound better and more polished
+TODO:: FIX SOME wording to make this sound better and more polished (maybe restructure to: concept -> formula -> example -> result -> note)
 ## CUBIC HERMIE INTERPOLATION

 ## CUBIC SPLINE INTERPOLATION